sapegin/sapegin.me/src/content/blog/naming.md

 I would generally avoid repeating information in the name that’s already accessible in its type, class name, or namespace.

-(We talk a bit more about conventions in the Code style chapter.)
+**Info:** We talk more about conventions in the Code style chapter.

 ## Dealing with updates